cchauve/AGO-pipeline/README.md

 href="https://www.python.org/downloads/release/python-3810/">python
 version 3.8.10</a>.
-We recommend to run AGO within a python virtual environment (https://docs.python.org/3.8/library/venv.html) including the following python packages, that are required to run AGO:
+We recommend to run AGO within a python virtual environment (https://docs.python.org/3.8/library/venv.html) including the following python packages, that are required:
 - <a href="https://pypi.org/project/ete3/3.1.2/">ete3, version 3.1.2</a>
 - <a href="https://matplotlib.org/3.7.1/">matplotlib, version 3.7.0</a>.
 - <a href="https://pypi.org/project/networkx/3.1/">networkx, version 3.1</a>.